DoubleU-ANG/CASA0018-DL4SN/README.md

 ## Declaration of Authorship

-I, AUTHORS NAME HERE, confirm that the work presented in this assessment is my own.
+I, Zhenkun Wang, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.

-*Digitally Sign by typing your name here*
+Zhenkun Wang

-ASSESSMENT DATE
+2024/5/1

-Word count:
+Word count:1569